KamalAbdali/PolymathKeyboardMac/Readme.txt

 modified.
 After the first keypress, no output appears on the screen, but after the second keypress the modified character is output.
-In the alternative method, you first press the letter to be modifed, and then press the special key assigned to the combining diacritical mark.
+In the alternative method, you first press the letter to be modified, and then press the special key assigned to the combining diacritical mark.
 The US-Polymath Keyboard uses the second method exclusively.